 Part fabricators that wish to utilize the material property data, allowables, and specifications may be able to do so by demonstrating the capability to reproduce the original material properties; a process known as equivalency.
-More information about this equivalency process including the test statistics and its limitations can be found in Section 6 of DOT/FAA/AR-03/19 and Section 8.4.1 of working draft CMH-17 Rev G. The applicability of equivalency process must be evaluated on program-by-program basis by the applicant and certifying agency.
-The applicant and certifying agency must agree that the equivalency test plan along with the equivalency process described in Section 6 of DOT/FAA/AR-03/19 and Section 8.4.1 of working draft CMH-17 Rev G are adequate for the given program.
+More information about this equivalency process including the test statistics and its limitations can be found in Section 6 of DOT/FAA/AR-03/19 and Section 8.4.1 of CMH-17-1G.
+The applicability of equivalency process must be evaluated on program-by-program basis by the applicant and certifying agency.
+The applicant and certifying agency must agree that the equivalency test plan along with the equivalency process described in Section 6 of DOT/FAA/AR-03/19 and Section 8.4.1 of CMH-17-1G are adequate for the given program.